-Traditional marketing is a category that encompass many forms of advertising methods.
+Traditional marketing is a category that encompasses many forms of advertising methods.
 The most recognizable method of traditional marketing is what we see and hear every day on television, radio, newspapers, catalogs, mail, and events.
-Traditional marketing as described by this article fall under one of four categories: broadcasting (radio or television), snail mail, print, and telephone.
+Traditional marketing as described by this article falls under one of four categories: broadcasting (radio or television), snail-mail, print, and telephone.

 Planning a local marketing budget is really similar to setting up any other financial budget.
 You want to be organized, provide detailed steps, gather the information, and put everything down on paper.
 The more detailed the local marketing spending plan is, the more it will help eliminate unexpected expenses.
 Just as important though, drawing up your spending plan will reveal where you might be overspending and what expenses can be removed early on.
 A detailed regional marketing budget plan may also show you where funds might be more effectively utilized.

 In this section, we describe a process and structure for how to plan out your regional marketing budget.

 The initial step, when setting a local marketing budget plan, is to evaluate your objectives-- or set goals if you do not have them.

 If you currently have a strategic plan, sales forecast, or total marketing plan, use the objectives from your strategy or forecast.
 If you don't have a strategy or forecast, you'll need to establish goals.

 Many local services are wanting to increase their number of customers and sales revenue.